Dadido3/noita-mapcap/README.md

 ![missing image](images/example1.png)

-A resulting image with 3.8 gigapixels can be [seen here](https://easyzoom.com/image/159431) (Warning: Spoilers).
+A resulting image with 3.8 gigapixels can be [seen here](https://easyzoom.com/image/203402) (Warning: Spoilers).

 ## System requirements

-- Windows Vista, ..., 10 (64 bit version)
+- Windows Vista, ..., 10.
+(64 bit version)
-- A few GB of free drive space
+- A few GB of free drive space.
-- 16-32 GB of RAM (But works with less as long as the software doesn't run out of virtual memory)
+- 4 or more GB of RAM for gigapixel images.
+(But it works with less as long as the software doesn't run out of virtual memory)
-- A processor
+- A processor.
-- Optionally a monitor, keyboard and mouse to interact with the mod/software
+- Optionally a monitor, keyboard and mouse to interact with the mod/software.
-- A sound card to listen to music while it's grabbing screenshots
+- A sound card to listen to music while it's grabbing screenshots.
+  Capturing and stitching will take about 180 minutes (160 + 20).

 ## Usage